scrabbletank/farhome-rules/monstroustreasure.md

 **Greater Demon Resistance** You add 2 superior dice with saving throws against non-damaging spells and have _Resistance_ 1 against fire, cold, and lightning damage.

 ***Portal of Flames.*** *Special Action:* 4 AP, Range 10, 3 Superior Dice</br>You are engulfed in flames, teleporting to an unoccupied location in range.
 All adjacent creatures make a Dexterity save against this roll, taking 0/3 in fire damage on fail.
 Adjacent creatures that are grappling you automatically fail this roll.

+#### Hammer of Justice
+*Magical Mace +2, Requires Attunement*

+A heavy hammer inscribed with the holy symbol of justice.
+Once per turn you may spend 5 AP to mark a creature as an Agent of Chaos for the next 24 hours.
+While marked they have _Vulnerability_ 1 to holy damage from your attacks and spells.
+You add 2 superior dice to saving throws against non-damging effects coming from an Agent of Chaos and you are immune to Sleep.
+While an Agent of Chaos is within sight you are incapable of fleeing.

+You gain the _Hammer Toss_ maneuver .

+##### Hammer Toss
+- **AP Cost:** 5
+- **Weapon:** Bludgeoning
+- **Range:** 7

+Throw your hammer at a creature in range.
+Make a ranged weapon attack against the creature, dealing an extra wound in damage on hit and they are Dazed until the end of their next turn on a critical.
+If the creature is an Agent of Chaos they are also Weakened and Silenced until the end of their next turn on a critical.
+The hammer returns to your hand after the attack.

 #### Heart of Madness
 *Wondrous Item, Requires Attunement*